emhaihsan/liskspeedrun-ch1-deploy-verify/README.md

 ## Key Features

-The application has three main components:
+The application has four main components:

 1. **TokenBalance**: Displays the user's token balance and token information
 2. **TokenTransfer**: Allows users to transfer tokens to other addresses
 3. **NFTCollection**: Shows NFT collection details and enables minting
+4. **NEW - Events Page**: Displays contract events and transaction history

 ## Technologies Used